Feb 19, 2019 | Flooring Canada

-- Before you get started, remove baseboards and door frames.
+Before you get started, remove baseboards and door frames.
 This will make it much easier for your installation team to get a perfect fit.
-No matter what kind of flooring you currently have, a thorough vacuuming will make the rest of the job even easier.
+No matter what kind of flooring you have, a thorough vacuum will make the rest of the job even easier.

-- Ask your installers ahead of time whether they’ll be the ones removing your old flooring or if the job falls to you.
-If not, you may have a big job ahead of you: there can be some interesting surprises lurking under your old flooring.
-Multiple layers of carpet or vinyl can be difficult to move and are generally a lot heavier than they look!
+Ask your installers ahead of time whether they’ll be the ones removing your old flooring or if the job falls to you.
+If they don't include removing your old flooring in their quote, you may have a big job ahead.
+Multiple layers of carpet or vinyl flooring can be difficult to move and are generally heavier than they look!

-- Once the old flooring has been taken out, you’ll need to ensure that the subfloor is level and in good condition before installation begins.
-Again, an experienced hardwood flooring installation specialist can take care of this for you to ensure a perfectly smooth and level finish on your new floor.
+Once the old flooring is removed, you’ll need to ensure the subfloor is level and in good condition before installation begins.
+Again, an experienced hardwood flooring installer can take care of this for you to ensure a perfectly smooth and level finish on your new floor.

 For more handy tips, check out our hardwood flooring installation guide.

-The prep work for a new carpet is quite similar to the process for installing hardwood; however, there are a few differences.
+The prep work for a new carpet is similar to the process of installing hardwood.
+However, there are a few differences:

-- Once you’ve moved your furniture out, you generally need to get rid of the old flooring before your beautiful new carpet can be installed.
-For some helpful tips on getting rid of your existing carpeting for a fresh start, visit our wall-to-wall carpeting installation guide.
+Once you’ve moved your furniture, you need to remove the old flooring before your beautiful new carpet can be installed.
+For some helpful tips on removing your existing carpet, visit our wall-to-wall carpet installation guide.

-- If you currently have wood or vinyl flooring, you may be able to lay the carpet over your existing flooring instead of tearing it out.
-However, it’s best to consult with your installation company about what options are available to you and what’s best for you and your new carpet.
+If you currently have hardwood or vinyl flooring, you may be able to lay the carpet over your existing flooring instead of tearing it out.
+However, it’s best to ask your installation team what options are available to you and what’s best for your upcoming carpet installation.

-Here are a few more tips to keep in mind before you put down your new flooring:
+Here are a few more tips to keep in mind before your install your new flooring:

-- Finish any home remodeling tasks.
-One of the best things you can do before you install a new floor is to complete any other remodeling jobs in the room first.
-Whether it’s a fresh coat of paint, new wallpaper, or general repairs, wrapping up these projects in advance will help protect your beautiful new floor from damage.
+Finish any home remodeling tasks.
+One of the best things you can do before your installation is to complete any other remodeling jobs in the room first.
+Whether it’s a fresh coat of paint, new wallpaper, or general repairs, wrapping up these projects in advance will help protect your beautiful new flooring from damage.

-- Large appliance maintenance.
-If new flooring is going into a room with large appliances that may need to be rewired before moving, be sure to contact an electrician well in advance of your floor installation appointment.
-In case your appliances need to be moved, there's less worry about a heavy piece of machinery scuffing up old floors before you install your new ones.
+Large appliance maintenance.
+If new flooring is going into a room with large appliances that may need to be rewired before moving, contact an electrician before your flooring installation appointment.
+If your appliances need to be moved, there's less worry about a heavy piece of machinery scuffing up old floors before installing your new ones.

-- Stock up on tarps and masking tape.
-If you anticipate a lot of sanding, you can minimize the spread of dust throughout the house by closing doors and covering them with sheets of plastic, tarps, and masking tape.
-Hardwood floors often require some sanding during the installation process.
+Stock up on tarps and masking tape.
+If you anticipate a lot of sanding, you can minimize the spread of dust throughout your home by closing doors and covering them with sheets of plastic, tarps, and masking tape.
+Wood floors often require some sanding during the installation process.
 Similarly, if your subfloor needs a lot of work before carpet installation, your installation team may need to even out your floor so that it’s level.
-Having these simple items on-hand can make cleanup less intensive after your install.
+Having these simple items on-hand can make cleanup easier after your install.

-- Be mindful of your pets.
-You’ll also want to consider finding your furry friends some alternate accommodation during installation.
-The disruption of strangers carrying large objects in and out of rooms, strange smells and sounds can be upsetting to cats or dogs.
-Worse yet, open doors can be an invitation to go AWOL.
-If you own birds or small animals such as rodents, be aware that they can have very sensitive respiratory systems.
-Check with your vet before installation whether they could be at risk from installation-related dust or fumes and make a plan to have a trusted friend or relative care for them for a few days until the (literal) dust settles.
+Be mindful of your pets.
+The disruption of strangers carrying large objects in and out of rooms, strange smells, and loud sounds can be upsetting for your pets.
+Worst yet, open doors can be an invitation to go running off.
+Check with your vet before installation to know whether your pet could be at risk from installation-related dust or fumes.
+Make a plan to have a trusted friend, relative, or boarder, care for them for a few days until the (literal) dust settles.

-When your new engineered hardwood floors are installed, you’ll be excited to add your furniture and decorate, but it’s best to wait a day or two to put furniture on newly installed hardwood floors.
-When you do place furniture on your floors, you’ll want to make sure that you place protective pads on all wooden and metal furniture legs.
-Remember to lift furniture and place lightly on your floors instead of dragging or pushing furniture into place to avoid scratches on your new floors.
+You’ll be excited to add your furniture and decorate when your new hardwood floors are installed.
+It is best to wait a day or two to put furniture on newly installed wood floors.
+When you move furniture on your floors, you’ll want to ensure that you place protective pads on all wooden and metal furniture legs.
+Remember to lift furniture and place it lightly on your floors instead of dragging or pushing them into place.
+This helps avoid scratching your brand-new floor.

-We recommend waiting at least 24 hours before stepping on the floor and even then, only wearing socks on the hardwood.
-Wait a total of four days before moving your furniture back to give the flooring enough time to set.
+We recommend waiting a minimum of 24 hours before stepping on the new floors and, even then, only wearing socks on the hardwood.
+Wait four days before moving your furniture back to give the flooring enough time to set.

-We hope these tips help make it easier to plan ahead for installing new flooring.
-If you're thinking about sprucing up your home and adding a fresh flooring element, request a free room measurement!
-Get an expert estimate by contact your local Flooring Canada location to find out just how much flooring you'll need to better pin down your project's budget.
+We hope these tips help make planning for installing new flooring easier.
+Request a free room measurement from Flooring America if you're considering sprucing up your home and adding a fresh flooring solution!
+Get an expert estimate by contacting your local Flooring Canada location to find just how much flooring you'll need to better pin down your project's budget.